drshamsinejad/PHiFL-TL/README.md

 Implementation of the algorithm presented in the paper titled "PHiFL-TL: Personalized Hierarchical Federated Learning using Transfer Learning" with Tensorflow.
 --
-* Here is one example to run this code (IID Scenario):
+* Here is one example to run this code (IID MNIST Scenario):

         dataset="mnist"
         flag1=1